-You have rights to get information and to control how your PHI is used.
+You have rights related to your information and to control how your PHI is used.
 We give you a written notice that tells about these rights.
 The notice is called the "Notice of Privacy Practice."
 The notice also explains how we protect your PHI.